 Kelly’s medical scans showed the presence of a large, 5cm tumour in her left lung as well as several cancerous lymph nodes in her chest and neck.
 The scan also exposed large amounts of fluid surrounding Kelly’s heart, which medical professionals said was an indication of cancer in the lining of her left lung.

 After numerous months of inaction from her doctors, Kelly all but demanded that something else be tried.
 Reluctantly, her medical team chose to begin chemotherapy about two months after her diagnosis.
 After two months of chemo, Kelly received yet another setback when she tested positive for an EGFR mutation, which affects around 15% of American lung cancer sufferers.
-The presence of the mutation meant she could no longer undertake traditional chemotherapy treatments, and would as an alternative begin taking a chemo tablet known as Tarceva.
+The presence of the mutation meant she could no longer undertake traditional chemotherapy treatments, and would, as an alternative, begin taking a chemo tablet known as Tarceva.

 A Turning Point

-Without satisfactory help from the medical community, Kelly’s youngest daughter turned to the internet and began reading some testimonials from cancer patients who had success with cannabis oil, an alternative treatment used by many people suffering from chronic-diseases.
+Without satisfactory help from the medical community, Kelly’s youngest daughter turned to the internet and began reading some testimonials from cancer patients who had experienced success with cannabis oil, an alternative treatment used by many people suffering from chronic-diseases.
 With nothing left to lose, she decided to try it herself, and began taking small oral doses several times a day.

-After noticing how tired she became after taking the oil orally, she started exploring cannabis suppositories.
+Noticing how tired she became after taking the oil orally, she started exploring cannabis suppositories.
 She found that this method did not make her tired, and that it allowed her to take the complete recommended dose without any difficulty.

 She eventually increased her dosage to 2gms per day, and combined the treatment with an alkalizing, clean-eating diet.
 Within a couple of months, her tumour had shrunk from 5cm to 2.1cm and her lymph nodes had returned to their regular size.
 Her doctors noticed that the fluid surrounding her heart was no longer visible.

 After seven months of cannabis oil treatment, Kelly’s scans showed that she was completely cancer-free, shocking her oncologist and other medical professionals familiar with her case.
-Now, 13 months after her diagnosis, Kelly remains cancer-free, and credits the use of cannabis oil for her unexplained recovery, as well as her ability to live out the rest of her life amongst the love and comfort of her family.
+Now, 13 months after her diagnosis, Kelly remains cancer-free, and credits the use of cannabis oil for her unexplained recovery, as well as her ability to live out the rest of her life amid the love and comfort of her family.